Suicide of Ronnie McNutt: Public response

 Many parents reported that their children were highly distressed after encountering the video, with one girl becoming physically ill and needing to sleep with the lights on.
 Another parent argued that she fears her children, who accidentally discovered the video on TikTok, may have post-traumatic stress disorder.
 Institute of Mums circulated further warnings for parents about seemingly benign video content hiding the McNutt video, stating, "Alarmingly, there are also reports of the video being sandwiched in the middle of cute and funny cat videos, which begin with viewer-friendly footage before quickly changing to the disturbing suicide."
-Then Australian Prime Minister Scott Morrison called the video something that "no child should be exposed to", while cybersecurity expert Susan McLean publicly recommended that parents prevent minor children from accessing the TikTok app until the video was fully removed.
+The then-Prime Minister of Australia Scott Morrison referred to the video as something that "no child should be exposed to", while cybersecurity expert Susan McLean publicly recommended that parents prevent minor children from accessing the TikTok app until the video was fully removed.

 Liability

-The case sparked a debate over what legal liability is owed by internet platforms that fail to promptly remove graphic and disturbing footage from public view, with the blame generally being placed on Facebook for failing to cut off the livestream during the initial suicide attempt itself.
-Joshua Steen had called Facebook multiple times, and had called the police, neither of which stopped the stream before McNutt had already committed suicide.
+The case sparked a debate over what legal liability is owed by Internet platforms that fail to promptly remove graphic and disturbing footage from public view, with the blame generally being placed on Facebook for failing to cut off the livestream during the initial suicide attempt.
+Joshua Steen, and many of McNutt's other friends, say they had reported the livestream to Facebook "hundreds" of times prior to McNutt's death; Steen had also called Facebook multiple times, and had called the police, neither of which stopped the stream before McNutt killed himself.
 Steen declared, "if some woman posts a topless photo, their software will detect that, remove it, and ban their account.
 That's apparently more offensive than my friend killing himself."
-It was argued by the two platforms that the "dark web" was responsible for the ongoing circulation of the video.
+Theo Bertram, TikTok's European director of public policy, stated that "a coordinated raid from the dark web" was responsible for ongoing circulation of the video.

 TikTok released a public statement saying, "Our systems have been automatically detecting and flagging these clips for violating our policies against content that displays, praises, glorifies, or promotes suicide.
-We appreciate our community members who've reported content and warned others against watching, engaging or sharing such videos on any platform, out of respect for the person and their family."
+We appreciate our community members who've reported content and warned others against watching, engaging or sharing such videos on any platform, out of respect for the person and their family".
 Facebook, likewise, publicly stated, "We removed the original video from Facebook last month, on the day it was streamed, and have used automation technology to remove copies and uploads since that time.
-Our thoughts remain with Ronnie's family and friends during this difficult time."
+Our thoughts remain with Ronnie's family and friends during this difficult time".